vectorgrp/XCPlite/README.md

 0 - Calibration segment (A2L MEMORY_SEGMENT) relative address, high word of the address is the calibration segment index.
 1 - Absolute address (Unsigned 32Bit, relative to main module load address).
 2 - Signed 32Bit relative address, default is relative to the stack frame pointer of the function which triggers the event.
 3 - Signed 16Bit relative address, high word of the address is the event id.
-This allows polling access to the variable.
+This allows asynchronous (polling) access to the variable.
 Used for heap and class instance member variables.

 ### Platform and language standard requirements and resource usage